kamlesh577/Artistic-style-transfer/README.md

 # Artistic-style-transfer
-This code demonstrates how to use neural networks to transfer artistic style from one image onto another
+This code demonstrates how to use neural networks to transfer artistic style from one image onto another.

 More Learning Resources: